Phase 1

 - Applying before understanding deadlines and processes

 This step is about clarity, not speed.
+Avoiding these mistakes will save time, money, and stress later.

 🔗 Helpful resources & partner links